dart-archive/intl/README.md

 the name of the currency, and does not support currency symbols, and that the scientific format does not really agree with scientific notation.
 Number parsing is not yet implemented.

-Note that before doing any number formatting for a particular locale you must load the appropriate data by calling

-      import 'package:intl/number_symbols_data_local.dart';
-      ...
-      initializeNumberFormatting(localeName, null).then(formatNumbers);

-Once the future returned from the initialization call returns, the formatting data is available.
-Note that right now this includes all the data for a locales.
-We expect to make this use deferred loading to reduce code size.

 ## Date Formatting and Parsing